 Batea

-What a pity that some of Barcelona’s great restaurants are hidden away in places that are not very Barcelonian.
-This is the case of Batea, probably one of the best seafood restaurants in Barcelona (without doubt, at least, the most contemporary), which is housed in a hotel on the corner of Gran Via and Rambla Catalunya, somewhat hidden from view, but hiding in turn that , a contemporary seafood restaurant with pleasant premises where it is achieved as in few places the meeting that makes the seafood restaurant (serving top quality product almost intact) and haute cuisine (creating dishes that make us forget the products that compose it to remember the final creation).
+It’s a shame that some of Barcelona’s great restaurants are tucked away in spots that don’t quite feel like Barcelona.
+Such is the case with Batea, likely one of the best seafood restaurants in Barcelona (and certainly the most contemporary), located in a hotel on the corner of Gran Via and Rambla Catalunya—somewhat hidden from view, yet in turn concealing a contemporary seafood restaurant with a pleasant atmosphere where, as in few other places, you find that unique blend of what defines a seafood restaurant (serving top-quality, almost untouched ingredients) and haute cuisine (creating dishes that make us forget the ingredients themselves so we can appreciate the final creation).

-The place, which avoids the traditional baroque style of this type of business, does not warn of the quality of the elaborations.
-The molluscada is the example: clam in delicate green sauce, razor with codiem emulsion, carneiro with gilda dressing.
-The product almost only with a touch of mastery.
-The crayfish with lourdes water, tasty as few dishes, too.
-Everything on the menu is appetizing, and everything is ephemeral, because here they work with the catch of the day (the cook hooked to his cell phone talking to the fishmonger) to ensure fresh products that allow to adapt the elaborations to the available product.
-A great place to celebrate a seafood restaurant … fleeing from a seafood restaurant.
+The restaurant, which eschews the traditional opulence of this type of establishment, gives no hint of the quality of its dishes.
+The shellfish selection is a prime example: clams in a delicate green sauce, razor clams with cod roe emulsion, and razor clams with Gilda-style dressing.
+The ingredients are showcased with just a touch of culinary artistry.
+The baby langoustines with Lourdes water, as flavorful as few other dishes, are another standout.
+Everything on the menu is tempting, and everything is somewhat fleeting, because here they work with the catch of the day (the chef glued to his phone talking to the fishmonger) to ensure fresh ingredients that allow the dishes to be adapted to what’s available.
+A great spot to celebrate seafood-style… while avoiding a typical seafood restaurant.

 📍Gran Via de les Corts Catalanes, 605, Pl.
 Baja, Eixample

-Casa Xica, celebrates its tenth anniversary knowing that it has left an indelible mark in the memory of its diners with its fusion cuisine that mixes Asian recipes and Catalan products.
-Among its most iconic dishes is tartar, which appears on the menu of 10 iconic dishes that the restaurant has prepared to celebrate this decade.
+Casa Xica celebrates its tenth anniversary knowing it has left an indelible mark on the memories of its diners with its fusion cuisine that blends Asian recipes and Catalan ingredients.
+Among its most iconic dishes is the tartar, which appears on the menu of 10 iconic dishes the restaurant has prepared to celebrate this decade.

-Its double-fermented bao with oxtail and its coconut and lime ajoblanco with shrimp tartar remind us why the bao and ajoblanco fashions began, while other dishes such as garrinet cruixent and butakimchi, while not bad, did not excite us as much, although we know that emotion and taste go in different directions.
+Its double-fermented bao with oxtail and its coconut and lime ajoblanco with shrimp tartare remind us why the bao and ajoblanco trends began, while other dishes like the garrinet cruixent and the butakimchi, while not bad, didn’t excite us as much—though, as we all know, taste and excitement vary from person to person.

-The restaurant, located in Poble-Sec, is just that, a visit to a small house with excellent service and a terrace that invites to long evenings that we hope will last ten more years.
+The restaurant, located in Poble-Sec, is just that: a visit to a cozy little spot with excellent service and a terrace that invites you to linger on long nights —one we hope will last another ten years.

-In the age of networks, where any long message is boring and where there is only time to read a quick concept to highlight a restaurant, it is a pity not to be able to clearly express the value of restaurants like Tres Porquets, a classic that has been hidden for 15 years behind the Gran Via and at the end of the Rambla del Poblenou, where it loses its name, offering a meal that makes it impossible to arrive without a reservation no matter what day of the week it is.
+In the age of social media, where any long message is boring and where there’s only time to read a quick blurb highlighting a restaurant, it’s a shame not to be able to clearly express the worth of restaurants like Tres Porquets, a classic that has been hidden for 15 years behind Gran Via and at the end of Rambla del Poblenou, right where the street loses its name, offering food that makes it impossible to get a table without a reservation, no matter what day of the week it is.

-Dishes and tapas as there are so many in Barcelona, but with a touch where the flavor is more important than the filigree.
-Our favorite: the eel fritter and tupinambur puree with meat mayonnaise.
-The umami of the eel, the creaminess of the tupinambur and the umami of the meat mayonnaise, the gigantic fritter and a wonderful frying: the summary of a restaurant that conquers with strong flavors.
-Double merit: to the task of finding strong flavors must be added the search for balance so as not to overwhelm.
+Small plates and tapas like so many in Barcelona, but with a touch where flavor reigns over frills.
+Our favorite: the eel fritter and Jerusalem artichoke purée with meat-based mayonnaise.
+The umami of the eel, the creaminess of the Jerusalem artichoke, and the umami of the meat-based mayonnaise, the giant fritter, and superb frying: the essence of a restaurant that captivates with bold flavors.
+Double merit: to the task of finding bold flavors must be added the quest for balance so as not to overwhelm.

-They do it with the confidence of having been in the neighborhood for more than a lifetime.
-Marc is the son of Can Pineda (literally, this was his father’s and uncle’s), a historic bodega in the Clot, just across the Gran Via, almost visible from their respective doorways.
-So he’s not afraid to revisit the octopus with parmnetier, which here finally stops being boring when it’s fried, with mashed cassava and paprika oil.
-There is much more: the family stews of tripe or meatballs, the carpaccio with 15 years of history?
-In short, you should make reservations.
+They do this with the confidence that comes from having spent more than a lifetime in the neighborhood.
+Marc is the son of Can Pineda (literally, this was his father’s and uncle’s), a historic wine cellar in El Clot, right across from Gran Via—they can almost see each other from their respective doorways.
+So, he’s not afraid to revisit octopus with parmnetier—which here finally stops being boring when fried—served with cassava purée and paprika oil.
+There’s plenty more: the home-style stews of tripe or meatballs, the carpaccio with 15 years of history… In short, go ahead and make a reservation.

 📍Rambla del Poblenou, 165, Sant Martí